raghavarapupradeep/Shoppingsite/README.md

 This Ecommerce project is the Frontend which is built using Bootstrap, AngularJS and JQuery consisting of basic funtionality like

--New user registrations
+- New user registrations

--Different views for user and admin
+- Different views for user and admin

--View individual category items
+- View individual category items

--View individual item
+- View individual item

--Add to cart
+- Add to cart

--View cart
+- View cart

--Add category, supplier and products (Only admin)
+- Add category, supplier and products (Only admin)

 #Installation Guide

--Download Eclipse
+- Download Eclipse

--Install Tomcat
+- Install Tomcat

--Set Tomcat path Reference
+- Set Tomcat path Reference

--Download Project here
+- Download Project here

--Import Project in Eclipse
+- Import Project in Eclipse

--File
+         - File

--Import
+         - Import

--Existing projects into workspace
+         - Existing projects into workspace

--Finish
+         - Finish

 -After importing right click on project and click run on apache tomcat server